-Several shape tools exist in the Adobe Premiere Pro Titler to help design custom bars or design elements.
-Additionally, the students will learn how to insert a graphic file in (called a logo) to add a design element.
-Once design elements are inserted into a title, they can be aligned or distributed to create a more unified layout.
+Several shape tools are available to create custom bars or design elements.
+Students will learn how to insert a graphic file as a design element.
+Once added to a title, they can be aligned or distributed for a more unified layout.